Kiviranta lifts Stars past Avs in Game 7 OT thriller

 Khudobin made 40 saves.

-NOTES: It was the 45th time in NHL history that a Game 7 went to overtime. … Neither team had a Game 7 overtime victory in its current home.
+NOTES: The winning team had at least five goals in It was the 45th time in NHL history that a Game 7 went to overtime. … Neither team had a Game 7 overtime victory in its current home.
 The last for each franchise was the Minnesota North Stars in 1984, a year before the Quebec Nordiques had one.